lelascopel/r-ed/post1_prc1/1st_post.md

 So rows are samplings and colums are the species (with abbreviated names), a normal species x sites matrix.
-The colnames code treatment and time, but we must create these two factors:
+The colnames code treatment and time, but we must create these two factors as well as a factor coding the ditch:

 ```r